 Number equations consecutively with equation numbers in parentheses flush with the right margin, as in (1).
 To make your equations more compact, you may use the solidus (/), the exp function, or appropriate exponents.
 Italicize Roman symbols for quantities and variables, but not Greek symbols.
-Use an en dash (-) rather than a hyphen for a minus sign.
+Use a long dash rather than a hyphen for a minus sign.
 Use parentheses to avoid ambiguities in denominators.
 Punctuate equations with commas or periods when they are part of a sentence, as in

-$$a+b=c.
-(1)$$
+$$a+b=c.$$ (1)

-Symbols in your equation should be defined before the equation appears or immediately following.
+Be sure that the symbols in your equation have been defined before the equation appears or immediately following.
 Use "(1)," not "Eq.
-(1)" or "equation (1)," except at the beginning of a sentence: "Equation (1) is ...'
+(1)" or "equation (1)," except at the beginning of a sentence: "Equation (1) is ..."